bertramdev/happyapps-apidoc/source/includes/_checks.md

 }
 ```

 This endpoint retrieves all checks and their json encoded config attributes based on check type.
-These are encryped in the databse.
+These are encryped in the database.

 ### HTTP Request